 Posts per week: 20-25

-Group description: pretty similar to the previous one, but is still worth mentioning.
+Subreddit description: pretty similar to the previous one, but is still worth mentioning.
 Great content and good activity as for a small group – you won’t leave this sub without a daily portion of positive vibes.

 Best for: everyone who wants to have a good laugh.

-Don`t forget to subscribe u/Approval_Studio – fresh interviews with design managers and designers, our researches and discoveries of the creative industry and effective design management.
+Don`t forget to subscribe to u/Approval_Studio – fresh interviews with design managers and designers, our researches and discoveries of the creative industry and effective design management.

 We hope you will find this article useful.
 Are there any design communities on Reddit you love that are not in this list?
 Let us know!